DanyL/Sicarius/README.md

   - Kill all apps - When there are apps to kill.
   - Respring - When there are no apps to kill.

-Also adds a cool 3D card animation when scrolling pages.
+Also adds a cool 3D card animation when scrolling and dismissing pages.